Design Technology : Product Design

 Key Stage 4

-This course involves students working with a range of materials – paper, card, wood, plastics and textiles.
+The Design and Technology course involves students working with a range of materials – paper, card, wood, plastics and textiles including smart materials.
 Students will be involved in the analysis, design and making of products, designing in two and three dimensional forms and the use of computer aided design and manufacture.

-The course involves one controlled assessment.
-Students complete approximately 20 pages of a design folder featuring research, design work, planning, evidence of manufacture and evaluations.
-A prototype quality product using the selected material(s) will be made with the addition of packaging.
+Design and making remains at the heart of the subject.
+The course involves one controlled assessment (NEA).
+Students complete approximately 20 A3 pages of coursework in the form of a folder featuring research, design work, planning, evidence of manufacture and evaluations.
+A prototype quality product using the selected material(s) will be made.

 Key Stage 3

-Across the year, students will look at the main elements; researching, designing, design development, planning, and evaluating.
-In every project, a product is made.
+Throughout the year, students will look at the main elements; researching, designing and the environment we live in.

 Current projects are:

-Year 7: Acrylic ice scraper, wooden puzzle, sock monkey, drawing skills and room modeling.
+Year 7: Acrylic clock, wooden puzzle, textile project, drawing skills and room modelling.

-Year 8: Wooden box, mechanical toy, fleece hats, electronic moisture tester.
+Year 8: Wooden box, mechanical toy, silk screen printing, electronic moisture tester (when and if it is available).

-Year 9: Clock (mini coursework style project), wooden rack, Dragons’ Den pitches (events), recycled clothing and textiles.
+Year 9: Passive amplifier (mini coursework style project), wooden mechanical projects, Dragons’ Den pitches (events), recycled clothing and textiles.